bavalucket/android_kernel_samsung_n770f/README.md

 - Boot!

 ## BUG Reporting & features:

 In case of a bug feel free to publish a bug report on this repo.

-If you want to request an additional feature feel free to do so.
+If you want to request an additional feature or publish a Pull Request feel free to do so.

 ## Credits